An easy mini pumpkin craft using Dollar Store pumpkins and plaid wrapping paper.

 Hey there, hope you had a great weekend!
-I shared two very long posts last week (here and here) and promised short and sweet this week, so I’m here to deliver with this quick and easy thrift/Dollar store pumpkin DIY.
+I shared two very long posts last week (here and here) and promised short and sweet this week, so I’m here to deliver with this quick and easy thrift/Dollar store pumpkin craft.

-Nothing says fall to me more than plaid, well…pumpkins say fall but so does plaid. 😉
+Nothing says fall to me more than plaid, well…mini pumpkins say fall but so does plaid. 😉

-Anyway, I had this cute plaid tissue paper and really wanted to do something with it for fall, without spending a lot of time or money on it, so I picked up a few pumpkins at the Dollar Store and gathered my craft supplies.
+Anyway, I had this cute plaid tissue paper and really wanted to do something with it for fall, without spending a lot of time or money on it, so I picked up a few mini pumpkins at the Dollar Store and gathered my craft supplies.

 - craft store pumpkins (I used a couple from the dollar store and a few plastic ones that I found at a thrift store)

 - Mod Podge (affiliate link)